moonblade/cka/README.md

 ### Logs

+> Day 23 - 17 Nov, Wednesday
+- Pay for exam, not scheduled yet.
+Realize that you overpaid but try not to get you down.
+- Go through the rest of installation and configuration and test etcd restore as well.

 > Day 22 - 16 Nov, Tuesday
 - Start recapping stuff, do rbac code examples and add bookmarks to chrome.
 - Do kubeadm init for single cluster with katakoda